Which city is cheaper, Portofino or Faro?

 Faro makes for a fun place to visit for a couple.
 With the beautiful natural areas and historic old town, this seaport makes a nice couples vacation.

-While Faro offers some public transit options, it might not be your first choice.
+Faro has a few public transit options.
 There are buses that connect the city to the beach, the airport, and other outlying areas.

 Portofino is a very easy seaside village to get around on foot.
 It's easy to walk around the village and then explore the countryside on one of the nearby trails.